 Notes.
-On December 15, 2004 Carrols issued \$180.0 million of 9% Senior Subordinated Notes due 2013.
-The Notes bear interest at a rate of 9% payable semi-annually on January 15 and July 15 and mature on January 15, 2013.
-The Notes are redeemable at the option of Carrols' in whole or in part on or after January 15, 2009 at a price of 104.5% of the principal amount if redeemed before January 15, 2010, 102.25% of the principal amount if redeemed after January 15, 2010 but before January 15, 2011 and at 100% of the principal amount after January 15, 2011.
+On December 15, 2004, Carrols issued \$180.0 million of Notes that bear interest at a rate of 9% payable semi-annually on January 15 and July 15 and mature on January 15, 2013.
+The notes are redeemable at the option of Carrols in whole or in part at a price of 104.5% of the principal amount if redeemed before January 15, 2010, 102.25% of the principal amount if redeemed after January 15, 2010 but before January 15, 2011 and at 100% of the principal amount after January 15, 2011.
+During 2008, Carrols repurchased and retired \$15.0 million principal amount of the Notes in open market transactions for \$10.4 million resulting in a gain on extinguishment of debt of \$4.4 million, net of the write-off of deferred financing costs.

 The Notes are unsecured and guaranteed by Carrols' material subsidiaries.
 Restrictive covenants under the Notes include limitations with respect to, among other things, Carrols and its material subsidiaries' ability to incur additional debt, incur liens, sell or acquire assets or businesses, pay dividends and make certain investments.
-Carrols was in compliance as of and for the year ended September 30, 2007 with the restrictive covenants in the indenture governing the Notes.
+Carrols was in compliance as of December 31, 2009 with the restrictive covenants in the indenture governing the Notes.
+The Indenture governing the Notes contains customary default provisions as provided therein, including without limitation, a cross default provision pursuant to which it is an event of default under the Notes and the Indenture if there is a default under any indebtedness of Carrols having an outstanding principal amount of \$20 million or more (which would include the senior credit facility) if such default results in the acceleration of such indebtedness prior to its stated maturity or is caused by a failure to pay principal when due.